verboompj/arc_kubernetes/Azure_DC.md

 #### First up, quick recap-

-I have deployed a 3 node cluster, each node has 12 Gib ram, 4 cores and access to a network that provides outbound internet connectivity.
+Previously I have deployed a 3 node cluster, each node has 12 Gib ram, 4 cores and access to a network that provides outbound internet connectivity.
 On this cluster I have deployed K3s Kubernetes and connected the cluster to Azure using Azure ARC.

 Topics in this wrtite-up: